-There is a fee of £30 per application.
-This fee is to be paid via PayPal through our online application system.
-The National Committee of Great Britain is a voluntary body and this fee is used to cover the administrative costs of the application and selection process.
+There is a fee of £100 per application.
+This fee is paid via PayPal through our online application system.
+The National Committee of Great Britain is a voluntary body and does not receive any fees from United World Colleges for undertaking this work.
+This fee is therefore used to cover the administrative costs of the application and selection process.

-NB: In the cases of extreme financial hardship, this fee might be waived under the discretion of the Selection Officer.
-It should not prevent you from applying, so please get in touch if you cannot afford the application fee at this time by contacting email@example.com.
-Such requests will be treated confidentially.
+In the cases of extreme financial hardship, this fee will be waived at the discretion of the Selection Officer.
+It should not prevent you from applying, so please get in touch if you cannot afford the application fee at this time by contacting firstname.lastname@example.org.
+All requests will be treated confidentially.

 What criteria do you use to mark applicants?

-- Your personal attributes.
-Are you resilient and adventurous?
+We look for evidence of these through your personal attribute: Are you adaptable and adventurous?
 Are you caring and thoughtful?
 Do you cope well with challenges?
 Your personality will tell us a lot about whether or not you will fit in at a UWC and enjoy the experience.

-- Your intellectual ability and curiosity.
-We don't expect everyone to be predicted all A*s at GCSE - all we want is that you are motivated and hard-working enough to keep up with the challenges of the IB (the academic programme offered by UWCs) - and that you are excited by learning.
+We don't expect everyone to be predicted all 9s at GCSE - all we want is that you are motivated and hard-working enough to keep up with the challenges of the IB (the academic programme offered by UWCs) - and that you are excited by learning.

-- Your commitment to UWC ideals.
-You don't need to have volunteered in the Himalayas, but we love to see some community engagement or leadership!
+Your commitment to UWC ideals is extremely important.
+You don't need to have volunteered somewhere exotic - we love to see some community engagement or leadership!
 You should have a clear sense of justice and a yearning to make the world a fairer and more peaceful place.

 What role do teachers and parents play in the application?